-Nevertheless, on a temporary basis, the Professional Accountants Body can authorise foreigners to practice as CPAs or Accounting Consultants if they belong to professional accountancy bodies which are members of the International Federation of Accountants or with which there is reciprocal agreement with Lao People's Democratic Republic on this matter.
+Nevertheless, on a temporary basis, the Professional Accountants Body can authorise foreigners to practice as CPAs or Accounting Consultants if they belong to countries which are members of the International Accounting Standards Committee.

 To apply for a license in Lao PDR, foreign professional accountants shall have certification with equivalence of diploma as provided for Lao professional accountants.
 Such certificates shall be issued with the approval of the Equivalence Qualification Commission.